15 Places To Flip Unwanted Items for Profit

 You don’t necessarily have to sell through all the avenues recommended above.

-Weigh the popularity of the method, how long it takes to sell, comments from users, etc before you decide which avenue is best for your items.
+Weigh the method’s popularity, how long it takes to sell, comments from users, etc, before you decide which avenue is best for your items.

 8. Don’t Forget Trade-ins